carpentries-lab/good-enough-practices/episodes/02-data_management.md

 Your data is as much a
 product of your research as the papers you write, and just as likely to be useful to others (if not more so).
-Sites such as Figshare, Dryad, and Zenodo allow others to find your work, use it, and cite it; we discuss licensing in Section [sec:collaboration] below.
+Sites such as Dryad and Zenodo allow others to find your work, use it, and cite it; we discuss licensing in Section [sec:collaboration] below.
 Follow your research community's standards for how to provide metadata.
 Note that there are two types